nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/create_addon.md

   noindex: false # false (default) or true
 ---

-To create an addon, follow these steps:

-### Define Addon Functionality
-Decide on the addon’s purpose: does it replace an existing component in Oakestra such as the scheduler or is it something new.
-Next implement the necessary code to achieve this functionality and containerize it.
+To install an addon, it first has to be published to the marketplace.
+Addons are published as a Dockerfile containing the addon functionality and a configuration file outlining the addons specifications.

 ### Dockerize the Addon
-Package your code into a Docker image by creating a `Dockerfile`.
-For example:
+Package your code into a Docker image by creating a `Dockerfile` such as:
 ```dockerfile
 FROM python:3.9-alpine